mananmpatel/TicTacToe/README.md

 # TicTacToe
-In this project I will be creating the Tic Tac Toe Game using HTML5, CSS3 and Javacript.
+In this project I have created Tic Tac Toe Game using HTML5, CSS3 and Javacript.